piyushjajoo/k8s-operators-course/module-03/labs/lab-03-reconciliation-logic.md

 - Created Secret with auto-generated password
 - Created StatefulSet and Service
 - Used owner references for all resources
+- Configured watches with `Owns()` to react to owned resource changes
 - Updated status with Secret name
 - Tested idempotency
 - Verified cascade deletion